-This spring, the Oyate Ta Kola Ku (OTKK) Community Center on the Pine Ridge Indian Reservation will offer various classes to help celebrate and nurture a love and knowledge of Lakota culture and traditions.
-Middle and high school students are taking classes to learn native crafts.
+This spring, the Oyate Ta Kola Ku (OTKK) Community Center on the Pine Ridge Indian Reservation will offer various classes to help celebrate Lakota crafts and cultural traditions.
+Middle and high school students are taking classes to learn traditional Native American crafts such as sewing, beading, and quilting.
+These hands-on projects empower students to express their cultural identity while learning skills that connect them to their heritage.
 High school students are doing so to share their Lakota heritage on graduation day by wearing ribbon skirts, concho belts, breast plates, and even beaded graduation caps.

 The youth of Pine Ridge are so proud of their culture, and the Center helps to keep these important traditions alive.

-After the introduction of firearms, the practical use of breastplates diminished, and they evolved into symbols of status, wealth, and personal strength.
+As firearms became more common, the functional use of breastplates declined, and they evolved into powerful symbols of status, personal resilience, and tribal identity.

 The skirt’s silhouette is sacred, reflecting the shape of the Tipi.
 As the woman walked, the bottom of her skirt touched the Earth’s medicines.
 “Mother Earth would always know who it was that was making their presence felt on her back,” and the prayers were answered.